Christmas in Chicago!

 This year for the holidays, I decided to drive into Chicago to visit family.
-Chicago is a great city to be in around the holidays due to the wintry weather and holiday traditions combining to form the perfect holiday ambiance.
+Chicago is a great city to be in around the holidays due to the wintry weather and holiday traditions combining to form the perfect festive ambiance.
 There are always plenty of events going on in what is one of the best downtown areas in the country.
 Surprisingly, the weather was incredibly mild for this time of the year.
 We did not get any snow our entire trip!
-Below I have listed some highlights of our trip!
+Below I have listed some highlights of our Chicago Christmas trip.

 Brookfield Zoo: Zoo Lights

-For this “Holiday Magic” event, the zoo is decorated with a million multi colored lights.
+For this “Holiday Magic” event, the zoo is decorated with 2 million multi colored lights.
 There is also a laser show, carolers, ice carving demonstrations, and more.
-The nice thing about this event is that you can still check out all the indoor animal exhibits, of which Brookfield has some of the best in the country.
+The nice thing about this event is that you can still check out all the indoor animal exhibits, of which Brookfield is home to some of the best in the country.
 We saw the dolphin show, which was done holiday style to the background of Christmas music.
 Brookfield’s dolphin show is one of the top zoo exhibits in the country.

 We went to a special holiday screening of “It’s a Wonderful Life” hosted by Karolyn Grimes who plays ZuZu in the film.
 We got to meet Karyolyn after the film and before the screening she also shared some personal stories from way back in the filming days.
-In addition to It’ a Wonderful Life, Hollywood also screens White Christmas this time of year.
-Check the website for upcoming celebrity events and make sure to get advance tickets as they get very crowded.
+In addition to It’ a Wonderful Life, Hollywood also screens a few other holiday classics including White Christmas.
+Check the Hollywood Blvd. website for upcoming celebrity events and make sure to get advance tickets as they get very crowded.

-Chicago’s downtown looks very gorgeous around the holidays, and thus, we had to walk around at least one day during our trip!
+Chicago’s downtown looks gorgeous around the holidays, and thus, we had to walk around at least one day during our trip!
 We conveniently took “The L” train into the downtown area.
 First, we walked around Millennium Park.
-There is some neat architecture here including Cloud Gate, which is a unique sculpture which allows you to see your own reflection and that of the city behind you.
-There is also a very busy ice rink which has great views of the city skyline in the background.
+There is some neat architecture here including Cloud Gate aka “the bean,” which is a unique sculpture which allows you to see your own reflection and that of the city behind you.
+There is also a very busy ice rink which features great views of the city skyline in the background.
 We arrived an hour before opening and there was already a huge line of people waiting.

 Next, we walked “The Magnificent Mile” -I really enjoy walking this shopping district located on Michigan Avenue during the holidays as the atmosphere is so festive.
 Every tree is lighted and the stores are decorated for Christmas.
 I also like to walk a few blocks over to State Street to see the Macy’s Christmas themed windows.
 From the windows, you can walk over and see the Grand Christmas Tree and visit Christkindlmarket, a German Christmas market with all sorts of amazing handcrafted ornaments and decor.
 Visit this website for more information on this annual event.